Learn about the technology behind cryptocurrencies

 The distributed ledger technology, which blockchain is a part of, can change the way data completely is stored online.
 Progress, however, requires time, and just how Linux needed over a decade to become a cornerstone in modern application development, blockchain will most likely take years to become a more efficient way to exchange information between open and private business networks.
 So in this guide, we will consider all of the required details on what blockchain is and how it is important for the modern era.

 What is Blockchain?

-Put simply, a blockchain is a system of unchangeable time-stamped records of data that is managed by a group of computers that are not under single ownership.
-Each record of this data is called a block and is secured and bound to one another using cryptography (i.e. the chain).
+Blockchain is a system of recording information in a way that makes it nearly impossible to hack it.
+A blockchain is a system of unchangeable time-stamped records of data managed by a group of computers that are not under single ownership.
+Each record of this data is called a block and is secured and bound to one another using cryptography (i.e., the chain).

-A blockchain network has no central authority, meaning that the information is open for anyone to see and pre-existing blocks cannot be changed by any single entity unless that entity has control over more than 50% of all the systems in the blockchain network.
-Blockchain can only be updated by a consensus between the majority of the computers and once a new block is entered, it can never be erased.
+What is so unique about this system that differs it from previous technologies and can change the way the internet is run?
+A blockchain network has no central authority, meaning that the information is open for anyone to see, and any single entity cannot change pre-existing blocks unless that entity has control over more than 50% of all the systems in the blockchain network.
+A consensus between most computers can only update the blockchain, and once a new block is entered, it can never be erased.